vasiaxe/Grad-Cam_Xray_Classifier/README.md

 ## Notes

 This is a learning and interpretability project, not a diagnostic medical system.
-The model is a baseline CNN and should not be used for clinical decision-making.
+The model is a baseline CNN and should not be used for clinical decision-making